 by Bronwyn Shroyer, MSW, LCSW, LSSW

 In the two years that Kiley has been with me at our school, I’ve seen the incredible bonds that she can form with our students.
-Not only does she bring smiles to their faces or provide some much needed hugs, but she also helps them feel capable in their academic skills.
+Not only does she bring smiles to their faces or provide some much-needed hugs, but she also helps them feel capable in their academic skills.

-Reading to an animal can be less intimidating than reading to a fellow human, and the same goes with writing!
+Reading to an animal can be less intimidating than reading to a fellow human, and the same goes for writing!
 We installed Kiley’s Mailbox at our school after seeing how much our students love to read with Kiley.
 Our logic was that if she brings out the love of reading, our students would love writing to her as well.
 And it works!
 Kiley averages about a thousand letters a year delivered to her mailbox by students who ask her all sorts of questions:

 “What are your favorite foods?”